 Set up a local office

-Depending on your business, it may be a good idea for you to set up an office in your chosen foreign market.
+Depending on your business, it may be a good idea for you to set up an office in your chosen forgein market.
 Once you have acquired some customers, you may need to support them during local hours, or you may wish to access a workforce of native speakers.

 Whatever the reason, it is important that a leader from head office moves to the new location to assist in establishing your business there.
-Most often they travel on expat assignment.
+Most often they travel onexpat assignment.
 This will ensure your new office is an extension of your existing business which may not happen if you rely on local hires entirely.

 Taking the time to overcome language barriers will be well worth it once your products and services are helping to meet the needs of international customers and you begin to see the rewards of international expansion.

-Once you decide to open a local office in your new market, protect your expat employees on the ground with International Health Insurance for Small and Mid-Size Business and direct your employees to our Expat hub, where they will get a vast array of information to help them with their assignment abroad.
+Once you decide to open a local office in your new market, protect your expat employees on the ground with International Health Insurance for Small and Mid-Size Business and direct your employees to our Expat Hub, where they will get a vast array of information to help them with their assignment abroad.
 With our modular international healthcare plans for small and medium sized businesses you can build your plan to suit the needs of your employees and your budget.